cloudflare/cloudflare-docs/content/workers/configuration/cron-triggers/index.md

 Cron Triggers allow users to map a cron expression to a Worker using a [`ScheduledEvent`](/workers/runtime-apis/scheduled-event/) listener that enables Workers to be executed on a schedule.

-Cron Triggers are ideal for running periodic jobs for maintenance or calling third-party APIs to collect up-to-date data.
+Cron Triggers are ideal for running periodic jobs, such as for maintenance or calling third-party APIs to collect up-to-date data.
 Workers scheduled by Cron Triggers will run on underutilized machines to make the best use of Cloudflare's capacity and route traffic efficiently.

 Cron Triggers execute on UTC time.